STAMP-project/stamp-ci/README.md

 Build your project.
 DSpot will be run on the selected tests and the reports / amplified tests will be stored in the specified folder in your workspace.

-## Output
+## Graphical Reports
-A project dashboard and a build dashboard are created to display STAMP Tools reports.
+A build dashboard is created to display STAMP DSpot reports.
+From the dashboard the user can directly access the content of the output forlder of DSpot.

 ### Build views